 With my expert pre-planning skills, I thought we could kill two birds with one stone and see DUMBO as well as walk along the Brooklyn Bridge back into the city.
 Perfect.

 We had touched down at JFK around 2pm on the Saturday afternoon, only to rush around to get to the New York City FC match at Yankee Stadium later that night.
-We hit the hay as soon as we got back to our hotel after the game, readying ourselves for a Sunday in DUMBO.
+We hit the hay as soon as we got back to our hotel after the game, readying ourselves for a Sunday at the Brooklyn Flea Market in DUMBO.

 Trying to get THAT photo